-Many employers now offer opportunities for undergraduate students to explore careers and specific industries through Externship/Leadership Programs.
-These programs typically include a 3-5 day on-site experience that provides exposure to professional skill-building, opportunities to network with company employees, and an overview of possible career paths within the company/industry.
+Externship/Leadership programs typically include a 3-5 day on-site experience that provides exposure to professional skill-building, opportunities to network and an overview of career paths within the company/industry.
 At the conclusion of the program, select students may be offered an internship for the following summer.
-All Externship/Leadership Programs are non-credit bearing.
+All externship/leadership programs are non-credit bearing.

-Usually Externship/Leadership Programs offer an overview of the employer, a tour of the office, team-building activities, workshops on professional development, case studies, and an opportunity to interact and network with professionals at the employer site.
+Usually externship/leadership programs offer an employer overview, a tour of the office, team-building activities, on professional development workshops, case studies, and an opportunity to interact and network with professionals.

-Programs are usually held at the sponsoring employer’s office location/headquarters.
-Travel and expenses are often covered by the employer, depending on the program.
+Programs are usually held at the employer’s office location.
+Travel and expenses are often covered by the employer.

 Employers seeking top talent are targeting students earlier in their college careers.
-By participating in a Externship/Leadership Program as a freshmen or sophomore, students have an early advantage in observing an employer site, making employer connections, and potentially receiving an internship offer for the following summer.
+By participating in externship/leadership programs as a freshmen or sophomores, students have an early advantage in observing an employer site, making employer connections, and potentially receiving an internship offer for the following summer.
 These programs also allow students to reflect on potential opportunities and rule out employers and industries in which they may not want to work.

-Many employers who recruit on campus at Villanova will have their programs listed in Handshake.
+Many employers will have their programs listed in Handshake.
+Students can find externship/leadership programs in Handshake by filtering Jobs and Interrnships section.
 The application period is typically January-March.
 Other employers will have candidates apply through their company website.
-Utilize the navigation bar on the left for program descriptions and deadlines